Academy e-Learning Mission

-Of the $3,500 compensation, the initial individual payment of $1,500 will be paid in May 2015.
+Of the $3,500 compensation, the initial individual payment of $1,500 will be paid in May.
 The initial payment includes money for purchase of an approved mobile device such as an iPad or tablet if the participant does not already have one.
-The second payment will be made when the transformed course is officially launched in January 2016.
-The remaining payment will be made upon reporting course redesign results and assessment at the 2016 CELT Conference (including submission of written report).
+The second payment will be made when the transformed course is officially launched in January of the following year.
+The remaining payment will be made upon reporting course redesign results and assessment at the CELT Conference (including submission of written report).

 4) Timeline and Implementation

 Teams will submit a written report describing the goals and evaluating the outcomes of the project, along with a copy of their (re)designed course syllabus and other pertinent materials by October 15, 2017.
 (A template for the written report will be provided.)

 The course (re)design may be evaluated using tools such as the CSU Quality Online Learning and Teaching (QOLT, http://courseredesign.csuprojects.org/wp/qolt/) evaluation tool, combined with student outcomes and the evaluation facilitator’s suggestions.

 Evaluation of AeL-supported course redesign can be tailored to support department assessment needs.
 Evaluation results and analysis may serve as evidence regarding teaching effectiveness.